 Disclosure of personal information to overseas recipients

-The Church holds information in both electronic and paper forms.
+The Church holds both information in electronic and paper forms.
 The Church takes reasonable steps to ensure that personal information is securely stored and protected from misuse and loss from unauthorised access, modification or disclosure.

-21. The Church websites and social media platforms are linked to the internet and the internet is inherently insecure.
-The Church cannot guarantee that the information supplied will not be intercepted while being transmitted over the internet.
+The Church’s websites and social media platforms are linked to the internet, which is inherently insecure.
+The Church cannot guarantee that the information supplied will be safely transmitted over the internet without interception.
 Accordingly any information transmitted to the Church online is at a person’s own risk.